Search

 Preparation; the key to success for employers

-It is important that as employers you do not ignore this growing demand, as it will hit you in one way or another; either because unions make this an organised campaign, or because an incoming labour government may put it into legislation, or simply because it becomes an issue of talent retention and attraction as your competitors move to a 4-day week.
-It is interesting to note that 15% of employees involved in the UK’s recent 4-day week trial said that no amount of money would induce them to accept a five-day schedule over the four-day week to which they are now accustomed.
+It is important that as employers you do not ignore this growing demand, as it will hit you in one way or another; either because unions make this an organised campaign, or if the anticipated legislation is wider-reaching than it appears, or simply because it becomes an issue of talent retention and attraction as your competitors move to a 4-day week.
+It is interesting to note that 15% of employees involved in the UK’s recent private sector 4-day week trial said that no amount of money would induce them to accept a five-day schedule over the four-day week to which they are now accustomed.
 In a tight labour market one organisation’s 4-day week recruitment solution soon becomes another organisation’s turnover problem.

-It is therefore prudent, particularly where you already have a unionised or partly unionised workforce, to do some scenario planning now to consider whether you can embrace a 4-day week and exactly how that would look like for your business.
-What would work and what wouldn’t?
+It is therefore prudent, particularly where you already have a unionised or partly unionised workforce, to do some scenario planning now to consider whether you can embrace a 4-day week and what would be reasonable for the business to accommodate.

-If you come to the conclusion that you really do not believe you could accommodate a 4-day working week, you should at least be clear on what your argumentation and strategy is for resisting it.
+If you come to the conclusion that you really do not believe you could accommodate a 4-day working week, you should at least be clear on what your argumentation and strategy is for resisting it, as it is likely to be tested at some point in the future.

 It is certainly better as employers to be exploring this topic now, before there are any significant forces (either legislative or otherwise) pushing you to offer the 4-day work week.
 If you would like legal or HR support in doing so, please do not hesitate to contact either our employment law team at Clarkslegal or our HR team at Forbury People.